 The penetrant inspection process

-Liquid penetrant inspection is performed by examining defects made visible by a penetrant fluid.
-After applying a liquid dye and allowing for proper dwell time, the part is cleaned and a developing powder is applied.
-The developer pulls up liquid that has seeped into cracks or pores, resulting in visible marks that identify defects.
-An inspector can then provide a report with the type, number and size of defects on a component.
+Parts must go through a pre-cleaning process (etch, alkaline or solvent-cleaning) before the liquid penetrant is applied.
+After allowing proper dwell time, excess penetrant is removed from the surface (but not from any possible defects), and the part is dried.
+Then a developing powder is applied; this developer pulls up the dye that has seeped into cracks or pores, resulting in visible marks or indications that identify surface flaws.
+Based on the results, an inspector then provides a report with the type, number and size of defects on a component.

-Element’s non-destructive experts are well-trained in liquid penetrant inspection, and hold Level II and III certifications from ASNT, among other qualifications.
-Element experts provide Type II non-fluorescent NDT services to all of the various commercial and nuclear codes, as well as Type I fluorescent inspection to aerospace, government, nuclear, and after-market applications.
+Our non-destructive testing (NDT) experts are well-trained in liquid penetrant inspection and hold Level II and III certifications from ASNT, among other qualifications.
+Element provides Type II non-fluorescent NDT services to all of the various commercial and nuclear codes, as well as Type I fluorescent inspection to aerospace, government, nuclear, and after-market applications.

 - A 55’ x 15’ wet room equipped with a 2.5-ton hoist for processing large specimens

-- In-house pre-penetrant etch capability, which allows for "one-stop lab" processing
+- In-house chemical etching services, which allows for "one-stop lab" processing

 Standards We Test To